nnamremmizxilef/phytometer/README.md

 ## Citation

-If you use phytometer in your research, please cite:
+If you use phytometeR in your research, please cite:
 ```
-Zimmermann, F. (2025). phytometer: Analysis Tools for Tree Holobiont
+Zimmermann, F. (2025). phytometeR: Analysis Tools for Tree Holobiont
 Acclimation and Adaptation Research.
 R package version 0.0.0.9000.
 https://github.com/nnamremmizxilef/phytometer
 ```